tokosaniya09/BrainDeck/README.md

-# 🧠 FlashMind AI
+# 🧠 BrainDeck AI

-**FlashMind AI** is an intelligent study companion that instantly transforms any topic into a comprehensive study set.
+**BrainDeck AI** is an intelligent study companion that instantly transforms any topic into a comprehensive study set.
 Powered by **Google Gemini 2.5**, it generates interactive flashcards and quizzes, using **Vector Semantic Search** to cache and retrieve similar topics instantly.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![React](https://img.shields.io/badge/Frontend-React%20%2B%20Vite-blue)